-In this article, we will be diving into the JAMstack workflow with a side-by-side comparison of the traditional, monolithic workflow.
-We will also understand that JAMstack and SPA(single page application) are not the same.
+This article will be diving into the JAMstack workflow with a side-by-side comparison of the traditional, monolithic workflow.
+We will also understand that JAMstack and SPA(single-page application) are not the same.

 I have introduced the phrase

 prebuilt markup to you in the introductory article.
-It is a very powerful concept and promises lots to perform.
-We will see how the pre-building is going to help us achieve an important pillar or user experience, i.e.,
+It is a compelling concept and promises lots to perform.
+Next, we will see how the pre-building will help us achieve a vital pillar or user experience, i.e.,

 If you haven't read the previous article of the series yet, you can find it here, JAMstack for All: An Introduction.
 I would recommend you to read this for better clarity on the history, what, why part of the JAMstack story.